equalframework/equal-doc/docs/getting-started/installation.md

 ```
 If you are under a docker environment , replace the DB_HOST value with equal_db

-If some problems appear with the charset, try to replace it with utf8mb4
+If there are issues with the charset, it may be because utf8 is an alias of utf8mb3 in mysql right now (version 8.0)

+So utf8/utf8mb3 can only store a maximum of three bytes and is deprecated. if you wishto store language characters and symbols, utf8mb4 is a solution

 ### Database initialization